fenriskiba/fenriskiba.github.io/software/linux/distro-hopping/notes/fedora-workstation.md

 #### Streaming
 - [x] OBS
-  - Can easily install and set up a scene.
+  - Can easily install the app and set up a scene.
-    - Has some issues with my basement webcam, but it seems to like the one in the office more.
+    - Has some inconsistent issues with my basement webcam, but it seems to like the one in the office more.
       - Able to get it work using Beta Pipewire support.
   - Trouble with virtual camera support.
     - Had to install `v4l2loopback` (which I had some trouble with due to issues enabling RPM Fusion) to get the option to display.
       - https://obsproject.com/kb/virtual-camera-troubleshooting
     - Would give an error "Starting the output failed.
-Please check the log for details.", but logs didn't show anything.
+Please check the log for details.", but logs didn't show an error.
   - Recording worked no problem (though it does default to dropping it directly in the home folder, which is a bit odd).
+  - Streaming to Youtube worked no problem.
 - [ ] ~~VTube Studio~~
   - The app installed and loaded fine with Proton, but the webcam wouldn't work (it would recognize it and configure it, but then never seemed to actually get the stream).